Handling Florida Car Insurance Companies

 You don't have to speak with them.

+Many people ask, should I call my insurance company after my car accident?
 While you do need to promptly notify your own insurance company that you were involved in an accident, you are under no obligation to give them any information after that initial phone call.
 Even that notification can and should be quite brief; stick to the facts of what happened and don't say anything about fault.